How to factor a polynomial

 When both terms have the same signs- these types of polynomials can’t be factorized, only a few can be factorized using perfect square identities.

-When both terms have opposite sign and power of the variable is divisible by two-
+When both terms have opposite signs and the power of the variable is divisible by two-

 these polynomials can easily be factorized by using a²-b²=(a+b)(a-b) identity